seanpatrickfelten/daily.coding.log/README.md

 Returned a value from a function with return, understanding undefined value returned from a function, assignment with a returned value, stand in line, and understanding Boolean values. #100DaysOfCode

+<h2>Day 39</h2>

+I learned about Golf code, selecting from many options with switch statements, adding a default option in switch statements, multiple identical options in switch statements, and replacing if else chains with switch. #100DaysOfCode